Louis Upton: Boy scout kits and air rifles

 Things finally turned around for the washing machine business when in April 1916, Louis got a meeting at the Sears, Roebuck and Company, which at that point had sold only hand washers, mistrusting the electric contrivances.
 But at his first sales meeting with Sears, armed with an electric washer, Louis Upton came away with an order for 25 machines monthly, but sales were by catalog only.
 The business relationship with Sears planted a seed for its growth to the top of laundry manufacturers in the United States.

 On October 19, 1917, Chas.
-F. Braffett, then President of Upton Machine Co. killed himself despondent of ill health.
-The body of the manufacturer was found on the kitchen floor by one of the members of the family and the open gas jet gave the conclusive evidence as to the cause of his death.
-He left no word of explanation, but it was known he had worried considerably over his ill health.
+F. Braffett, president of Upton Machine Co. was found dead on his kitchen floor by a member of his family.
+An opened gas line in the kitchen was put forth as conclusive evidence that the cause of his death was suicide.
+According to the St. Joseph Herald-Press, Braffett left no word of explanation, but it was known he had been despondent about his ill health.

 At the following shareholder meeting, the company announced the new corporate structure.
 Lowell C. Bassford was to take over as president.
 Louis stayed on as vice president and general manager, his new brother-in-law H.T.
 Campbell became secretary, and Frederick Upton as superintendent.

 In February 1918, the Upton Machine Co. paid the Stopple Kook Kit Company $5,000 for the patents, tools and manufacturing rights to make a pocket camping kit called the "Kamp-Kook-Kit" that eventually became the official Boy Scout mess kit.